 There is a downside to living inside my head, though.
 Because my brain is predominately introverted, I fall on just about the farthest end of the introversion spectrum that you can imagine, if such a spectrum exists.
 Consequently, I miss out on a lot of the luxuries more extraverted people are able to enjoy every day.
 One of these luxuries may be striking up a conversation for the first time and potentially initiating a meaningful relationship.
 Keep in mind, however, that this does not equate to shyness or fear of socializing.
 It just means that it’s hard for me to conjure up the willpower to socialize, as doing so would exhaust a great deal mental stamina.
 Still, once the words start flowing and dialogue is exchanged, I’m hugely relieved.

 The main issue I have is with the production of spoken as opposed to written language.
 After prolonged social encounters, I become what I would like to call “socially exhausted.”
-I’ve tested it empirically, too, and my cutoff for socializing is about ninety minutes to two hours, depending on my mood, the amount of sleep I’m running on, and other factors.
+I’ve tested it empirically, too, and my cutoff for socializing is about 90 minutes to 2 hours, depending on my mood, the amount of sleep I’m running on, and other factors.
 By that time, I no longer feel like talking anymore.
-I speak in three word sentences, stutter, make speech errors, and sometimes struggle to even find words to say, whereas when I am just meeting up with somebody, words come to me effortlessly.
+I speak in three word sentences, stutter, make speech errors, and sometimes struggle to even find words to say.
+Whereas when I am just meeting up with somebody, words come to me effortlessly.

 There are times where I think of my introversion as a disability, but I’ve learned to simultaneously appreciate it for what it is.
 I thrive on solitude, and I don’t really mind it.
 I endure fewer arguments and disagreements with other people, explore facets of my consciousness that I don’t normally pay attention to, and extract value from introspection and careful analysis of my feelings.
 That, I believe, is one of my better qualities.